-Goodwill is tested for impairment at the reporting unit level on an annual basis and whenever events or changes in circumstances indicate the carrying value of an asset may not be recoverable.
-Application of the goodwill impairment test requires judgment, including the identification of reporting units, assigning assets and liabilities to reporting units, assigning goodwill to reporting units, and determining the fair value of each reporting unit.
+Goodwill is tested for impairment at the reporting unit level on an annual basis and whenever events or changes in circumstances indicate the carrying value of a reporting unit exceeds its fair value.
+The application of the goodwill impairment test requires judgment, including the identification of reporting units, the assignment of assets, liabilities and goodwill to reporting units and the determination of the fair value of each reporting unit.
 Significant judgments required to estimate the fair value of reporting units include estimating future cash flows and determining appropriate discount rates, growth rates and other assumptions.
-Changes in these estimates and assumptions could materially affect the determination of fair value for each reporting unit which could trigger impairment.
+Changes in these estimates and assumptions could materially affect the determination of fair value which could trigger impairment.
+We performed our annual goodwill impairment test in our quarter ending June 30, 2011.

 We concluded that DMS and DSS constitute two separate reporting units.
 We determined the fair value of our DMS reporting unit by adjusting the fair value of the business enterprise based on our market capitalization for the fair value of the DSS reporting unit.
 The fair value of our DSS reporting unit was estimated using the income approach.
 Under the income approach, we calculated the fair value of our DSS reporting unit based on the present value of estimated future cash flows.
-We performed our annual goodwill impairment test in the fourth quarter for our DMS and DSS reporting units.
-Our assessment of goodwill impairment indicated that the fair value of our DMS reporting unit was substantially in excess of its carrying value.
-The estimated fair value of our DSS reporting unit includes allocated goodwill of \$1.2 million which represents less than 1% of our total goodwill balance.
+Our assessment indicated that the estimated fair value of our DSS reporting unit was substantially in excess of its carrying value while the estimated fair value of our DSS reporting unit approximated its carrying value.
+The carrying value of our DSS reporting unit includes allocated goodwill of \$1.2 million which represents less than 1% of our total goodwill balance.
+No impairment charges were recorded in the periods presented.

 The fair value of the reporting units and hence the valuation of goodwill could be affected if actual results differ substantially from our estimates.
-Circumstances that could affect the valuation of goodwill include, among other things, a significant change in our market capitalization, the business climate and buying habits of our subscriber base and with respect to the DSS reporting unit the loss of a significant customer.
+Circumstances that could affect the valuation of goodwill include, among other things, a significant change in our market capitalization, the business climate and buying habits of our subscriber base, and with respect to the DSS reporting unit, the loss of a significant customer.